Dark-Knight-Rises/Logseq/pages/Blockchain.md

 			- Protocols for commitment: ensure that every valid transaction from the clients are committed and included in the blockchain within a finite time.
 			- Consensus: ensure that the local copies are consistent and updated.
 			- Security: the data needs to be tamper proof. note that the clients may act maliciously or can be compromised.
-			- Privacy and Authenticity: the data (or transactions) belong to various clients a
+			- Privacy and Authenticity: the data (or transactions) belong to various clients; privacy and authenticity needs to be ensured.
 - the system ensures consistency among the local copies.